-John Evetts is Landmark's Furnishing Manager, overseeing the furnishing and interiors of our historic buildings from his workshop at Wormington Grange in Gloucestershire.
+John Evetts is Furnishing Consultant for Landmark, guiding the furnishing and interiors of our historic buildings from a workshop in Gloucestershire.
 Here, John explains how his furnishing choices have shaped the presentation of our buildings for nearly forty years.

 Arriving at the Landmark Trust some 10 years after it was founded in 1965 by John and Christian Smith, I found a thriving charity run from one of their buildings at Shottesbrooke near Maidenhead.
 Campers, as our guests were then known, were tipped off to Landmark’s existence simply by word of mouth, the first real public awareness wasn’t until a feature article in the Sunday Telegraph magazine in 1975 (which was to catch my eye and imagination).
 At the time John Smith was concerned that the burgeoning export of English antiques would lead to a market shortage and commissioned first Joanna Chorley and then myself to buy suitable pieces that might be useful in the future.

-By 1980 we had moved the ever growing stores of furniture to the stable block at Wormington Grange and Landmark was completing upwards of six properties a year.
-The first on my own account was John Keats’ flat in Piazza di Spagna in Rome at which time we had around 40 Landmarks, including 12 on the island of Lundy, but this grew over the next 30 years to the nearly 200 we manage today.
+By 1980 we had moved the ever growing stores of furniture to the stable block at Wormington Grange in Gloucestershire and Landmark was completing upwards of six properties a year.
+The first on my own account was one of our Italian buildings when we had around 40 Landmarks, including 12 on the island of Lundy, but this grew over the next 30 years to the nearly 200 we manage today.

 Likewise with dining chairs, rather than risking the value of a long set, we buy certain models of chairs which, through experience, are known survivors and make up harlequin sets, plus we put additional ones in the bedrooms to ensure that there is always a sound collection around the dining table.
 Where appropriate we try not to encourage meals from polished tables as these soon become ringed and grotty, rather we provide large scrubbed-top kitchen tables roomy enough for both preparing food as well as eating.